Teachers parade around neighborhoods to see students in person for the first time since schools closed

 “You know, the trick is how do you keep communities thriving and connected with these crazy, crazy times?”
 El Koubi said.
 “For me, it’s being able to see students and greet them.
 I miss doing that.
 It was one of my favorite parts of the day.”

-Hoye said the main questions from parents have revolved around having what’s needed to teach their child at home and make sure they’re ready for the next grade.
-It’s a balancing act of being a working parent and wanting your child to continue on the academic track, said Hoye.
+Hoye said the main questions from parents have revolved around having what’s needed to teach their child at home and to make sure they’re ready for the next grade.
+It’s a balancing act of being a working parent and wanting your child to continue on the academic track, Hoye said.

 But the daily video chats don’t replace in-person connection.
 Westover is one of many local schools that took to area roads this week.
-Educators across the region -- from Fox Elementary to Crestwood Elementary in Chesterfield and Oak Middle in Henrico -- lined up their vehicles and held up signs:
+Educators across the region — from Fox Elementary in Richmond to Crestwood Elementary in Chesterfield and Seven Pines Elementary in Henrico — lined up their vehicles and held up signs:

 Laura White needed it.
 A third-grade teacher at Westover, White had made a point of having custom handshakes with each of her students every day.
 Not seeing them was “just breaking my heart.”